 The type of credit that you're getting with credit-builder cards is known as 'revolving credit'.
 This means that you have the option to repeatedly borrow money each month, up to a set limit.
 This is a much better way of building your credit score; you are showing lenders that you have constant access to credit but that you still manage this responsibly by paying on time and not utilising the full available amount.

 Yes, and it is only right that we save the best for last.
 At Wollit, you can easily build your credit score with all 3 UK credit reference agencies every month.
 It is all automatic, so you don't have to move a finger.
-Compared to credit building loans or credit cards, signing up only takes a minute, there's no paperwork, and we guarantee that we'll approve your application within seconds.
-We also don't perform any credit checks, so you don't have to worry about any damage to your file!
+Compared to credit building loans or credit cards, signing up only takes a minute, there's no paperwork at all.
+We also don't perform any credit checks for credit building, so you don't have to worry about any damage to your file!
 Get started now!